What are the requirements to homeschool?

 For many first-time homeschooling parents, challenges include the feeling of inadequacy in teaching academics, the fear of not teaching enough or beneath standards, and the overwhelm of trying to accomplish so many things at once.
 After some time, many of these parents attest that the whole process of homeschooling gets better.
 Recognizing that each family is unique and steering away from unhealthy comparison help you appreciate your own accomplishments, no matter how little or slow you think these achievements are.
 With the right support and a whole lot of faith, homeschooling can be done victoriously.

-More than academic qualification, parents should have willingness to commit to educating their child.
+More than academic qualification, parents should have willingness to learn and commit to educating their child.
 Most parents do not have a teaching degree, and yet are able to teach their children successfully.